SPC-Some-Polish-Coders/PopHead/docs/premakeTutorial.md

 ### CodeBlocks
 To generate project files for CodeBlocks enter: <br/>
 `premake4 codeblocks` <br/>

+## You have to copy openal32.dll
+We link SFML statically so we don't need sfml dll files, but we need one certain .dll file which is openal32.dll.
+This file is in vendor/SFML_2.5.1-VisualStudio/dll/openal32.dll or vendor/SFML_2.5.1-CodeBlocks/dll/openal32.dll.
+You have to copy this file to directory from which you run PopHead.exe.
+Otherwise it won't work.

 ## Clean action
 Clean action deletes project files for every IDE. <br/>